-What action you can take if your child's current school place is not suitable for their needs?
+What action can you take if your child's current school place is not suitable for their needs?

-If you have applied for a place at a school and it does not offer your child a place, you have the right to appeal this decision Advice for parents and guardians on school admission appeals - GOV.UK (www.gov.uk).
+If you have applied for a place at a school and it does not offer your child a place, you have the right to appeal this decision.
+See Advice for parents and guardians on school admission appeals - GOV.UK (www.gov.uk).